-We pay 2-5x EBIT, adjusted for director’s costs.
-Why the range?
-Our valuation is lower for smaller deals and higher for larger businesses.
+We value a business based on it’s earnings, adjusted for director’s costs.
+Our valuation multiple is typically lower for smaller deals and higher for larger businesses.
 That reflects the deal costs, which don’t tend to fluctuate.

 What if I made a loss this year?